-If a student feels they should be assigned to a different faculty advisor, the student should first discuss the matter with their current faculty advisor.
+If a student feels they should be assigned to a different faculty advisor based on a change in research interests or fit, the student should first discuss the matter with their current faculty advisor.
 If both parties are in agreement there should be a change, the student may approach the faculty member they wish to be paired with to discuss the option.
 If both faculty members agree, the student may proceed by filling out a "Request for a Change of Advisors" form, available online at https://education.ucr.edu/graduate-students and submit the executed form to the Graduate Program Coordinator.
 The Graduate Advisor will make the final decision and a letter will be sent confirming the final outcome via email.